New Parents

 Where Patches Go

 Don’t stress about getting all of this right immediately.
 Den Leaders will help you place patches as your Scout earns them.
+For diagrams and details, see the Scout Shop’s Beginner’s Guide to Cub Scout Uniform Insignia.

 Dues and Costs